Helliaca/RTRad/README.md

 Once you get the project running, you will see a basic scene with a GUI.

 The upper left-most panel will let you run a new radiosity pass (corresponding to one bounce of light) or reset back to zero.
 The upper right-most panel lets you select a resolution for the lightmap.
-Stick to low resolutions unless you use one of the faster methods/variants listed further down.
+Stick to low resolutions unless you use one of the faster methods/variants listed further below.

-In the bottom left you can set "Batching Settings", which determines how many pixels (ie. radiosity patches) are processed before returning control back to the CPU.
+In the bottom left you can set "Batching Settings", which determine how many pixels (ie. radiosity patches) are processed before returning control back to the CPU.
 If you experience crashes or freezes, try lowering the batch-size.
 Passes generally run faster with the largest batch-size you can get away with (depends on GPU).

 You can press "F2" to toggle the GUI and "P" to bring up the profiler.
 Whilst the profiler is active, the pass-time of the current (ie. last) pass will be displayed on the bottom of the "RTRad" panel.